awsdocs/aws-panorama-developer-guide/docs-source/panorama-welcome.md

 # What is AWS Panorama?<a name="panorama-welcome"></a>

 With AWS Panorama, you can build computer vision applications for your business or customers without purchasing special cameras\.
 By using the AWS Panorama Appliance with your existing network cameras, you can run applications that use machine learning \(ML\) to collect data from video streams, output video with text and graphical overlays, and interact with other AWS services\.
-AWS Panorama applications run computer vision workloads locally on the AWS Panorama Appliance and can communicate with AWS services to store results and run secondary workflows\.

 The AWS Panorama Appliance is a compact edge appliance that uses a powerful system\-on\-module \(SOM\) that is optimized for machine learning workloads\.
-The appliance can run multiple computer vision models against multiple video streams in parallel and output the results in real time\.
+The appliance can run multiple computer vision models against multiple video streams in parallel and output the results in real time with limited internet connectivity\.
 It is designed for use in commercial and industrial settings and is rated for dust and liquid protection \(IP\-62\)\.

 **Note**
 AWS Panorama is available in preview with the AWS Panorama Appliance Developer Kit for developing computer vision applications in a non\-production environment\.
 The AWS Panorama Appliance will be available at AWS Panorama GA\.
-To get an AWS Panorama Appliance Developer Kit, visit [aws\.amazon\.com/panorama](https://aws.amazon.com/panorama)\.
+To sign up for preview and get an AWS Panorama Appliance Developer Kit, visit [aws\.amazon\.com/panorama](https://aws.amazon.com/panorama)\.

 The AWS Panorama Appliance enables you to run self\-contained computer vision applications at the edge, without sending images to the AWS Cloud\.
 By using the AWS SDK, you can integrate with other AWS services and use them to track data from the application over time\.
 By integrating with other AWS services, you can use AWS Panorama to do the following: